-Almost any type of accident can cause a serious injury.
-Whether you’re dealing with physical injuries, emotional damages, or both, your accident may have an impact on the quality of life that you’re used to living — some injuries might even lead to death.
+Almost any type of accident can cause serious injury.
+Whether you’re dealing with physical injuries, emotional damages, or both, your accident may impact the quality of life that you’re used to living — some injuries might even lead to death.
 In one brief moment, you could be faced with lifelong damages due to no fault of your own, and your future could depend on the outcome of your personal injury case.

 If you or someone you love has been seriously injured in an accident, don’t waste time contacting just any attorney.
 The De Castroverde Accident & Injury Lawyers in Las Vegas specialize in serious personal injury cases, and we can provide you with the legal representation you deserve.

-How Do I Know if I Have a Valid Legal Case?
+How Do I Know If I Have a Valid Legal Case?

 When you meet with one of our attorneys, we’ll go over the type of accident, injuries sustained, and any other damages, such as medical bills that you’ve incurred due to the injury.
 At De Castroverde Accident & Injury Lawyers, we handle the following types of cases: